 \else Observe that the functor $LX = B \times X^A$ lifts to $\Set^\BBT$; in fact, each $LX$ can be equipped with the pointwise $\BBT$-algebra structure.
 Thus, reactive $\BBT$-algebras are simply coalgebras for this lifting of $L$ to $\Set^\BBT$.

-\fi Given a $\BBT$-algebra $B$, the set of all formal power series $B^{A^*}$ being the final $\Lfun$-coalgebra can be viewed as a reactive $\BBT$-algebra with the pointwise $\BBT$-algebra structure, for which $\partial_a$ and $o$ are easily seen to be $\BBT$-algebra morphisms.
-Since any reactive $\BBT$-algebra is an $\Lfun$\dash coalgebra, reactive $\BBT$\dash algebras inherit the general coalgebraic theory from Section~\ref{sec:pre}.
-In particular, we use for reactive $\BBT$\dash algebras the same notions of trace semantics and trace equivalence as for $\Lfun$-coalgebras. \begin{defn}[$\BBT$-automaton] Suppose, \iffull\/$\BBT$ is finitary and \fi $B$ is finitely generated, i.e.\ there is a finite set $B_0$ of \emph{generators} and a surjection $TB_0\to B$ underlying a $\BBT$-algebra morphism.
+\fi Given a $\BBT$-algebra $B$, the set of all formal power series $B^{A^*}$ (which is the carrier of the final $\Lfun$-coalgebra in $\Set$) can also be viewed as a reactive $\BBT$-algebra with a pointwise $\BBT$-algebra structure.
+The morphisms $\partial_a$ and $o$ are easily seen to be $\BBT$-algebra morphisms.
+Since every reactive $\BBT$-algebra is an $\Lfun$\dash coalgebra, reactive $\BBT$\dash algebras inherit the general coalgebraic theory from Section~\ref{sec:pre}.
+In particular, we use for reactive $\BBT$\dash algebras the same notions of language semantics and language equivalence as for $\Lfun$-coalgebras (see Definition~\ref{defn:tsem}). \begin{definition}[$\BBT$-automaton, cf.~\cite{Jacobs06}] Suppose, \iffull\/$\BBT$ is finitary and \fi $B$ is finitely generated, i.e.\ there is a finite set $B_0$ of \emph{generators} and a surjection $TB_0\to B$ underlying a $\BBT$-algebra morphism.
 A \emph{$\BBT$-automaton} $\M$ is given by a triple of maps

-where $a^\M$ is a $\BBT$-algebra and $X$ is finite.
-The first two maps in~\eqref{eq:aut} can be aggregated into a coalgebra transition structure, which we write as $\M:X\to B\times (TX)^{A}$ slightly abusing the notation. \end{defn} \iffull \begin{rem} We require the monad $\BBT$ in~\eqref{eq:aut} to be finitary for the sake of computational feasibility of $\BBT$-automata and to be able to represent them using finite syntax.
+where $\algstruc$ is a $\BBT$-algebra and $X$ is finite.
+The first two maps in~\eqref{eq:aut} can be aggregated into a coalgebra transition structure, which we write as

+slightly abusing the notation. \end{definition} \iffull \begin{remark} We require the monad $\BBT$ in~\eqref{eq:aut} to be finitary in order to be able to represent $\BBT$-automata using finite syntax.
 For technical reasons, it is sometimes convenient to drop this restriction (e.g.~in Section~\ref{sec:cps} where $\BBT$ is the continuation monad).
-This is not in conflict with Definition~\ref{defn:taut}, for since we apply $\BBT$ to finite sets only it can be used interchangeably with its finitary coreflection $\BBT_{\omega}$ whose object part is defined by $T_{\omega} X = \bigcup_{Y\subseteq X,|Y|<\omega} T Y$. \end{rem} \fi
+This is not in conflict with Definition~\ref{defn:taut}, since we apply~$\BBT$ to finite sets only, and therefore, in lieu of\/ $\BBT$, we can use its finitary coreflection $\BBT_{\omega}$ whose object part is defined by $T_{\omega} X = \bigcup_{Y\subseteq X,|Y|<\omega} T Y$. \end{remark} \fi